awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-one-user-one-password.md

 A common scenario for services owned by someone other than the user accessing the service\.
 The owner of the service allows the customer create ***one*** user account—often with information such as the user email address as the user name, or at least as a uniqueness key\.
 The service typically allows the user to change the password as often as required\.
 But, the service doesn't allow the user to create additional users or to change the user name\.

-## How Rotation Uses Labels to Manage a Single User with Changing Passwords<a name="about-labels-rotating-one-user-one-password"></a>
+## How rotation uses labels to manage a single user with changing passwords<a name="about-labels-rotating-one-user-one-password"></a>

 The following explains this scenario in more detail: